Successful Transitions© Program

 - Assistance and coaching in implementing the plan

-Youth in all of our programs have access to this service and it is also offered to the public through our Family Wellness Center.
-Please visit our Family Wellness Center page for contact information.
+Youth in all of our programs have access to this service, and it is also offered as a specialized program for students attending San Diego Center for Children Academy.
+For more information, please visit our SDCC Academy page for contact information.

 Additionally, we also have available an online Resource Center below, which is a searchable database of other organizations in the region who support transition age youth.